chauff/cse1500-web-transcripts/Lecture-node2.md

 - **CASE** :two: We can also combine lines 1 and 2 into a single line with the same result.
 - **CASE** :three: If we print out the variable `foo`, we learn that it is a function.
 - **CASE** :four: Using the `toString()` function prints out the content of the function.
 - **CASE** :five: Next, we try to access `fooA` - a variable defined in `foo.js`.
 Remember that Node.js runs each file in a new scope and only what is assigned to `module.exports` is available.
-Accordingly, `fooA` is not available in `bar.js` and we end up with a reference error.
+Accordingly, `fooA` is not available in `bar.js` and we end up with a reference error. :bug: Visual Studio Code flags up this error (`fooA is not defined`) already at the code writing stage.
 - **CASE** :six: Finally, we can also look at the `module.exports` variable of `bar.js` - this is always available to a file in Node.js.
 In `bar.js` we have not assigned anything to `module.exports` and thus it is an empty object.

 ### :bangbang: `require` is blocking